dsoto/WP16/outline.md

     of appliance acquisition after electrification
 - this appliance forecast can be used to create a bottom-up model of electricity demand (cite World Bank Policy Research Working Paper 4866)
-- in the short term, we do not use top-down as we do not expect the availability of electricity to significantly influence income
+- in the short term, we do not use a top-down modeling approach as we do not expect the availability of electricity to significantly influence income